HHS/Head-Start-TTADP/frontend/README.md

 # TTADP Frontend

-A React frontend initialized with Create React App
+A React frontend initialized with Create React App.
+Usage examples for `uswds-react` can be found [here](https://trussworks.github.io/react-uswds/).

 ## Getting Started